Epclusa® (sofosbuvir/velpatasvir)

 The phase 3 ASTRAL-4 study evaluated 12 or 24 weeks of SOF/VEL vs 12 weeks of SOF/VEL + RBV in participants with HCV GT 1 to 6 and CPT Class B decompensated cirrhosis.
 SVR12 was 94% (77/90) in the SOF/VEL + RBV group.
 The most common AEs in the SOF/VEL + RBV group included fatigue, nausea, anemia, headache, and diarrhea.2

-In a 12-week multicenter study of SOF/VEL treatment in Japanese participants with decompensated cirrhosis, the SVR rate was 91.3% (188/206).
+In a multicenter study of SOF/VEL treatment in Japanese participants with decompensated cirrhosis, the SVR rate was 91.3% (188/206).
 Improvement in liver function was observed, as indicated by an increased proportion of participants with CP Class A at Week 24 after EOT, followed by a gradual decline through Year 5.
-Liver transplant-free survival rates at 1, 3, and 5 years were 94%, 82.9%, and 69%, respectively.
+Liver transplant–free survival rates at Years 1, 3, and 5 were 94%, 82.9%, and 69%, respectively.
 Overall, 43 participants died, and 4 underwent liver transplantation; causes of death included liver failure, non–liver‑related conditions, HCC, and variceal rupture.3

 In a phase 3 study of SOF/VEL vs SOF/VEL + RBV for 12 weeks in Japanese participants with decompensated cirrhosis, SVR12 rates were 92% (47/51) in each group.
-The most common AEs were nasopharyngitis in the SOF/VEL group and anemia and diarrhea in the SOF/VEL + RBV group.4
+The most common AEs were nasopharyngitis in the SOF/VEL group and anemia and diarrhea in the SOF/VEL + RBV group.5

 Clinical Studies: SOF/VEL Use in Decompensated Cirrhosis